- At least 42 people are killed in fighting

 - The region was a stronghold for Islamist rebels during a bloody civil war

-A group of unidentified people stopped Nazarov's car near Khorog, according to Ria-Novosti, a Russian state-run news service.
+In that incident, a group of unidentified people stopped Nazarov's car near Khorog, according to Ria-Novosti, a Russian state-run news service.
 He was pulled from the car, stabbed several times and died en route to a hospital, according to Ria-Novosti.

 A spokesman for the government in the Tajik capital of Dushanbe said the killing was "the last straw."
 He said the warlords were troublemakers.

-Police arrested two suspects but were still seeking Ayombekov, who is the suspected leader of a ring that smuggled tobacco, precious jewels and drugs, the Central Asian News Service said.
+Ayombekov is the suspected leader of a ring that smuggled tobacco, precious jewels and drugs, the Central Asian News Service said.

 Tajikistan gained independence with the collapse of the Soviet Union in 1991 but has been troubled by a five-year civil war that ended in 1997 as well as widespread corruption and poverty, which continue today.

-Tensions remain high between the Tajik government in Dushanbe and the warlords -- so-called Komandos -- of Gorno-Badakshan, who are members of the Pamiri ethnic minority.
+Tensions remain high between the Tajik government in Dushanbe and the warlords-- so-called Komandos -- of Gorno-Badakshan, who are members of the Pamiri ethnic minority.

 The region was a stronghold of rebels during the civil war, which claimed thousands of lives.
 The war divided people along ethnic and regional lines, and the Pamiri largely sided with the opposition.